-This used to be something else, I think, but in our time it was the junior primary school.
+This building used to be something else, I think – not sure – but in our time it was the junior primary school.
 Occupying a full block between Stuart and Warden Streets near the centre of the metropolis, our Sub A to Std 1 classes were here.
 Except if your Std 1, 2 and 3 was all together in one room with one teacher (‘die Engelse klas’).
 Then you went down to the next school in Std 1.
 So I had Sub A and Sub B in this old sandstone building.
 I entered age five and departed age seven.
 With a blue bicycle.

 Here’s a view of our classroom taken from the boys toilets.
 In fact this photographer’s head is very near where Fanie’s head was back then.
 Chips!